machalvan/VAR/README.md

 -   Integers
 Examples: 1, 5, 42
 -   Strings
-Examples: “This is a string”, ‘This is a string too!’, “123”
+Examples: “This is a string”, “123”

 ### Variables
 -   Can (only) contain alphabetical and numeric characters (a-z, A-Z, 0-9)